jitsi/jitsi-hammer/README.md

 A traffic generator for Jitsi Videobridge.

-Jitsi-Hammer is a program that connects to a Jitsi-Meet conference, creates fake users, and generates RTP traffic for these fake users.
+Jitsi-Hammer is a program that connects to a Jitsi-Meet conference, initiates the video conference management by Focus, creates fake users, and generates RTP traffic for these fake users.
-**This means that you need to run the program after using Jitsi-Meet : Jitsi-Hammer needs an initiator that will manage the video conference and Jingle protocol, because without one, Jitsi-Hammer will wait for Jingle session-initiate that will never come**

 ##How to use
 First you need to compile the project.
 You can do that using **ant** :